fbpx

 Scheduling and passing a road test

-You can schedule a driving test using the DMV’s scheduling system.
-You can take the road test anywhere in New York, and can choose the location by entering the zip code of preference.
-There is no charge to take the road test, but there the fee for a driver’s license can vary between 64.50 and 107.50 dollars depending on your age, and type of license.
+A driving test can be scheduled through the DMV’s scheduling system.
+The road test can be taken anywhere in New York, based on the zip code of preference.
+There is no charge to take the road test, but the fee for a driver’s license can vary between 64.50 and 107.50 dollars depending on your age, and type of license

 If you fail the road test you can retake it again after two weeks.
 If you fail twice you will need to pay a retesting fee of 10.00